bahodge/tomb-of-annihilation/sessions/Session 32.md

 We fly to [[Mezro]].
 The city is abandoned.
 We land in the middle of the city on the main temple.
 As we land we see no movement at all.
 We ask [[Selida]] if [[Mezro]] was a busselling city but learn that it hasn't been for a long time.
 The [[Flaming Fists]] ransacked the city.
 We go into the central temple area.

-We find a giant tablet that says ""
+We find a giant tablet that says "Queen Napaka proclaims that the free people of Omu fear nothing.
+Brave new gods protect us, as Ubtao did before but does no longer.
+Omu will rise again, and Napaka shall reclaim all that is hers by right of conquest."

+[[Indy]] takes a paper and charcoal and copies the message.